02 November 2018

 9 November sees the global Netflix release of Outlaw King, the story of Robert the Bruce and 'the biggest ever movie made in Scotland'.
 Film fans can follow in the king’s footsteps, with the help of VisitScotland's pick of top filming locations.

-QUICK LINK: Robert the Bruce & the Battle of Banockburn
+DOWNLOAD NOW: Robert the Bruce & the Battle of Banockburn

 Top ten Outlaw King filming locations

 Plan your own medieval experience, with VisitScotland's pick of filming locations you can visit:

 Scotland’s capital’s ‘other castle’ plays an important role in the film as Robert the Bruce’s castle and village.

 2. Linlithgow Palace, West Lothian

 In history, Linlithgow Palace was the base for Edward I during his campaigns of 1296 and 1301.
 It remained in English hands until it was captured by Bruce’s followers in 1313.
 On film, St Michael’s Chapel in the grounds of Linlithgow Palace stars as Bruce’s Castle Chapel and is where he is married to Elizabeth.
 Also look out for the famous fountain at Linlithgow in one scene.

 3. Doune Castle, Stirlingshire

 The castle was built as the home of Regent Albany, 'Scotland's uncrowned king'.
 In Outlaw King, the castle plays a pivotal role alongside the character of James Douglas where he toasts Robert the Bruce.